 PSC constantly advances the MLB technology to increase reliability during ground test and in flight.
-By building and testing about 20-30 flight MLBs per year, PSC engineers are made aware of trends that may compromise reliability.
+By building and testing hundreds of flight MLBs per year, PSC engineers are made aware of trends that may compromise reliability.

 12. Failure Modes and Effects Analysis (FMEA)